inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 Horse brown eat quickly oats dried
 ```

-then the full prompt sent to the LLM is:
+then the full prompt sent to the model is:

 ```text
 What does this express: "Horse brown eat quickly oats dried"?